 Notice:

-To migrate Windows to another new disk, you'll need a reliable OS migration tool for help.
-Here we collect two tools for you to try:
+To migrate Windows to another drive, you'll need a reliable OS migration tool for help.
+Here, we collect two tools for you to try:

 EaseUS OS Migration Tool - Solution 1 Windows System Image Tool - Solution 2